-Industry ELUT 1102- Fundamentals of Power/Alternating Current Co-requisites: None
+ELUT 1101- Introduction to the Electrical Utility Industry ELUT 1102- Fundamentals of Power/Alternating

 ELUT 1240 - Single phase and Three Phase Transformers

 This course provides the student the opportunity to discover the design, operation, and effect that single and three phase transformers have on the electrical infrastructure.
 Students will demonstrate the design characteristics and understand the importance of transformers in the delivery of electrical power to industrial, commercial, and residential customers.